The state of serialisation

 Now is a good time to be a writer of serials

 I wrote a short How to Write Serialised Fiction guide back in 2016.
-The world has moved no since then and I’ve given the guide a long overdue re-write and expansion.
+The world has moved on since then and I’ve given the guide a long overdue re-write and expansion.
 So as to be as meta as possible, I’m serialising my guide to serialisation right here on my Substack.
-I’ve you’re not already subscribed you can do so very easily:
+If you’re not already subscribed you can do so very easily:

 I started writing serialised novels in 2015.
 Turn out it was the best creative decision I’ve ever made, in that it got me away from procrastinating and to where I am today, with three completed novels out in the world.
 As I’m writing this it is 2021 and serialisation feels on the cusp of tipping over into becoming something much bigger.
 If you’re new here, you’ve chosen a good time to jump on board.